Homemade pickles, ready overnight!

 Both styles use dill weed and dill seed for flavoring.
 However, kosher dill pickles use garlic and a salty brine to give them their classic flavor.

 While you can use dried dill, you won’t get the same fresh flavor.
-If you need to, use 1-2 teaspoons of dried dill.
+If you need to, use 1-2 teaspoons of dried dill in place of 1 tablespoon fresh.

 Yes, you absolutely can.
 However, since there’s less surface area exposed, it will take longer for the solution to soak into the cucumbers.
 You’ll need to let them sit for at least 4-5 days until they’re ready to eat.